amalacrino/fire_meta_analysis/04_ampliseq/README.md

 `$OUTDIR` is the path to the output directory.

-`REFDIR` is the path to the directory where databases for taxonomical assignment are stored (i.e., SILVA and UNITE).
+`$REFDIR` is the path to the directory where databases for taxonomical assignment are stored (i.e., SILVA and UNITE).

 ## Run ampliseq for 16S